spryker/spryker-docs/docs/scos/dev/guidelines/making-your-spryker-shop-secure.md

 ## Passwords

 The most important about password security is to not save it in plain text.
-Therefore, Spryker uses BCrypt, which uses Blowfish to hash passwords and add a random salt to each hash, preventing rainbow table attacks.
+Therefore, Spryker uses BCrypt based on Blowfish to hash passwords and add a random salt to each hash, preventing rainbow table attacks.
 To prevent dictionary and brute force attacks, you can force users to use special characters by adding validation rules to needed forms.
 For even higher security, use 2-factor authentication and CAPTCHA.

 ## Encrypted communication